ArifSohaib/distracted_driver/readme.md

 using the deploy file on unlabeled test data for final results
 ##### classify_driver_batch.py:
 Experimental file to use batch classification.
 Works but currently running into memory issues.
+Be warned that this file could crash your system due to the memory issues.
 If you know a fix, please suggest.
+##### classify_driver_batch_testing.py:
+Experimental file that uses the batch loader on a much smaller subset and thus does not crash and verifies that the loader works.

 ####Utility
 ##### batch_load.py: